 At the heart of everything we do is to develop science based lighting solutions backed by research that allow animals to live and behave more naturally, so that they are healthier and perform better.More info

-For a minimum of 70 days beginning on either 1st December (Northern Hemisphere) or the 1st July (Southern Hemisphere) acts to reduce the production of the hormone melatonin and stimulates the mare’s reproductive system to activate earlier in the year.
+Dry Mares: Light therapy should commence before 1st December (Northern Hemisphere) or 1st July (Southern Hemisphere) to reduce the production of the hormone melatonin and stimulate the mare’s reproductive system to activate earlier in the year.

 "I was delighted with the benefits we gained from our first season using the Equilume Light Masks in 2013.
 Aside from the obvious efficiencies of not having to box our mares under lights, our barren and maidens had strong heats in early September with excellent fertility.
 Without any hesitation, we will be using the light masks again next season."